for Veterans and the Public

 - Allergic reaction, see below

 - Side effects are rare but include headaches and general sense of feeling ill

-- Epivir is active against hepatitis B, and stopping it can cause "flare-up" of hepatitis B
+- Lamivudine is active against hepatitis B, and stopping it can cause "flare-up" of hepatitis B

 See accompanying chart: Tips for Common Side Effects

 Caution!
-Ziagen can cause a serious allergic reaction that includes at least 2 of the following: fever, malaise, severe nausea, diarrhea, abdominal pain, sore throat, cough, shortness of breath, and rash.
+Abacavir (Ziagen) can cause a serious allergic reaction that includes at least 2 of the following: fever, malaise, severe nausea, diarrhea, abdominal pain, sore throat, cough, shortness of breath, and rash.
 Symptoms usually begin within 6 weeks of starting medication.
-Before taking Ziagen, you should be tested for HLA B5701.
+Before taking abacavir, you should be tested for HLA B5701.

 If you think you are having an allergic reaction, call your doctor at once.
-If allergic, you will have to stop Ziagen and never take it again.
+If allergic, you will have to stop abacavir and never take it again.
 Starting it again can cause serious illness or death.
-Make sure you tell your pharmacist if you are allergic to Ziagen.
+Make sure you tell your pharmacist if you are allergic to abacavir.